DimaD/yard-virtus/README.md

 ## Work in Progress

 This is a very early prototype which is not yet ready to be used for any real project.

+## Notice

+This library uses eval with $SAFE level 3 to evaluate list of options in `attribute` declarations.